 Although losing weight when overweight has been demonstrated to reduce and, sometimes, eliminate obstructive sleep apnea in many, it does not work for all.

-Surgical Options – Sleep Apnea Surgery
+Surgical Options as a Sleep Apnea Cure

 As mentioned above, bariatric surgery works by reducing body weight which reduces the likelihood of having obstructive sleep apnea.